ahadb/graphql-node-server/README.md

 ## GraphQL Server

 Basic GraphQL Node server that uses Prisma and SQLite to persist data of incoming GraphQL mutations.
-You build a Hacker News clone which is fairly easy to model but gives you all the fundamentals to easily build upon.
+You build the backend of a Hacker News clone which is fairly easy to model yet gives you all the fundamentals to easily build upon.

 ### Clone & Start